spencerericfong/spencerericfong.github.io/jobs.md

 ## UCI Esports Arena (April 2018 - Present) | Student Staff
 ![UCI Esports](assets/pictures/UCI_Esports.jpg)

-I also currently work at the [UCI Esports Arena](https://esports.uci.edu/arena/), which is a public gaming hub located on campus that provides top-of-the-line desktops preloaded with all the latest, most popular games for guests to use for an hourly fee.
+I currently work at the [UCI Esports Arena](https://esports.uci.edu/arena/), which is a public gaming hub located on campus that provides top-of-the-line desktop computers preloaded with all the latest, most popular games for guests to use for an hourly fee.
 UCI is one of the leaders in promoting collegiate and scholastic gaming, and the Esports Arena is just one of the many accomplishments of the university's Esports program.

 My role as a member of the student staff force is to ensure guests at the Arena enjoy their time at the establishment to the fullest, and have an overall fun and comfortable experience.
 I am responsible for processing and logging all **monetary transactions** at the Arena, which consists of customers purchasing hours to use the computers.
 I am also in charge of maintaining Arena **cleanliness and orderliness**; maintaining a clean environment is not only a matter of professionalism but safety as well.
 Furthermore, I am responsible for **providing technical support** and troubleshooting help for any issues that arise with the equipment, have it be the computers, systems, or other equipment such as consoles or TVs.
 Additionally, when there are events such as meetings, tournaments, or parties hosted at the Arena, I am in charge of **event execution**; making sure all events run smoothly and on time is of major importance.